IF LIFE FEELS EMPTY. THE DISCOVERY OF "LIFE PURPOSE"

 Finish the sentence: “If I fully believed it is not too late, I would…” Then write one concrete step toward that direction and put it on your calendar this week.

-DESIGN YOUR PURPOSE SYSTEM
+DESIGN YOUR LIFE PURPOSE SYSTEM

 PURPOSE IS NOT AN EXAM